Oulu child sexual exploitation scandal: Crimes

 The initial police report, on 1 December, was about a gang of seven foreign men who had been grooming a girl; it caused a shock among many Finns.
 The girl was confirmed to be Finnish and a minor, aged 10, who was raped for months.
 As there had been two other arrests for rape just a few days before, Criminal Commissioner Markus Kiiskinen of the Oulu Police reassured the public that "there is no phenomenon of sexual offenses in which foreigners go rape in the streets.
 These just happened at the same time."

 Oulu police department warned young girls and parents to be on the lookout for sexual predators active on social media.

 By 6 December, Oulu police had ten men under arrest for sex and violent crimes.
 The victims were now three girls, all under 15 years of age.
 All suspects had arrived in Finland as asylum claimants or refugees.

 By 11 January 2019, police disclosed one of the rape victims had committed suicide months earlier.
 The number of victims had risen to nine.
 The number of men in police custody was now twelve.
 All suspects were foreigners.

 By 16 January the suspects numbered 16, and remained all-foreign born.
-Police disclosed that at least one the girls was drugged before being raped.
+Police disclosed that at least one of the girls was drugged before being raped.
 The crimes were said to have taken place in the summer and fall 2018.

 On 11 February it was reported that police had started to investigate new suspected rapes of two underage girls that had occurred a few days earlier at a private home.
 One of the girls was under 16 and the other under 18.
 One suspect was in custody.
 The suspect had a foreign background and a Finnish residence permit.
 On 13 January police announced that they were investigating another suspected aggravated rape and aggravated sexual abuse of a child.
 The victim was a 14-year-old girl, and the rape took place in a private apartment in January.

 By late February, the police had expanded its investigation and reporting to include not just grooming cases in Oulu, but also "milder acts, such as assaults."
 There were now 29 suspects, of whom about 20 were "men of foreign background."

 In 2020, following an unsuccessful appeal initiated by eight of the foreign convicts, it was revealed that they had a common 12-13 year-old victim, whom they had gotten to know and kept in touch "mostly through various social media apps like Facebook, Instagram, Messenger and WhatsApp."
 The girl was victimized by the eight, but independently from each other.
 She will have her identity sealed for 60 years.